 The Perfect 3-Day Reykjavik Itinerary

-However, before we get to our Reykjavik itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Reykjavik itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 Ok, let’s delve into this special Reykjavik travel itinerary.
 With it, you’ll know exactly what to do with your 3 days in Reykjavik.